New puppy owners need to know these important tips

 A common problem, fleas and ticks can come from without or beyond the house.
 Symptoms include your dog’s constant scratching and visible discomfort.
 These parasites like your dog’s soft, warm fur and feed on dogs’ blood.
 Fleas and ticks can cause an array of health problems, from serious tick-borne illnesses to unpleasant allergic reactions, but can be eradicated by flea and tick medicine.

-When you purchase a puppy from Pawsome, here’s what you’ll receive:
+When you purchase a puppy from Pawsome, here’s what you can grab from our shelves

 Flea & Tick Solution